Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1. WebApp signs-in users with Microsoft Identity (OIDC)/1.1. in my org/README.md

 cd "1.
 WebApp signs-in users with Microsoft Identity (OIDC)\1.1. in my org"
   ```

-> Given that the name of the sample is pretty long, and so are the name of the referenced NuGet packages, you might want to clone it in a folder close to the root of your hard drive, to avoid file size limitations on Windows.
+> Given that the name of the sample is very long, and so are the name of the referenced NuGet packages, you might want to clone it in a folder close to the root of your hard drive, to avoid file size limitations on Windows.

   In the **appsettings.json** file: